woodstaylor/woodstaylor.github.io/_pages/research.md

 #### phenology

-Studies from terrestrial environments show shifts in the timing of reproductive and life cycle events (phenology) in response to global change.
+Studies from terrestrial environments exhibit shifts in the timing of reproductive and life cycle events (phenology) in response to global change.
 However, whether similar shifts are observed in freshwater environments is seldom examined.
 My research seeks to reveal how stream temperature and flow determine the timing of macroinvertebrate emergence and fish spawning events and understand how species senstitivities to these environmental cues relate to species traits.

 <img src="/assets/images/phenology.jpg" alt="bergsites" width="600"/>